-- Both FHA, Fannie Mae, and Freddie Mac sets maximum mortgage loan limits each year for every county of every state in the U.S.
+- Both FHA, Fannie Mae, and Freddie Mac set maximum mortgage loan limits each year for every county of every state in the U.S.

-- Fannie Mae and Freddie Mac recently increased Conventional Loan Limits to $424,100 earlier this year.
+- FHFA increased Fannie Mae and Freddie Mac Conventional Loan Limits for 2022 to $647,200

-Fannie Mae And Freddie Mac High Balance Mortgage Loans
+Fannie Mae And Freddie Mac Conforming High Balance Mortgage Loans

 High Balance Mortgage Loans was implemented on Conventional Loans by Fannie Mae and Freddie Mac starting in 2008.

-- In order to qualify for High Balance Mortgage Loans, it was not the borrower but the area needed to be located in a high cost area.
+- In order to qualify for High Balance Loans, it was not the borrower but the area needed to be located in a high-cost area

-- The highest loan limit on a single family home with a high balance mortgage loans is capped at $729,750.
+- The highest loan limit on a single-family home with high balance mortgage loans is capped at $970,800 in high-cost counties

 VA Jumbo Loans